Watch 2021 Rome Masters Live Streaming Online

 The Rome Masters 2020 was scheduled to be played from May 11 with the qualifying matches to take place three days before the start of the main draw while the women’s and men’s singles final was to be played on May 16 and 17 respectively.
 However, because of the coronavirus pandemic the dates were rejigged and the new dates are as follows.

-The Italian Open will now begin from September 14, immediately after the US Open and will carry on till September 21 when the singles final will be played.
+The Italian Open 2020 began from September 14, immediately after the US Open and went on till September 21 when the singles final were played.

 Some of the top men’s and women’s players in the world are expected to participate in the Rome Open this year.
-Roger Federer won’t be playing after ruling himself out with fitness concerns this year but both, Rafael Nadal and Novak Djokovic can be expected to take part.
+It will be interesting to see if Roger Federer features in the tournament after ruling himself out of most the previous year with fitness concerns this year but both, Rafael Nadal and Novak Djokovic can be expected to take part.

 Also looking to overcome his struggles will be Alexander Zverev while Dominic Thiem will hope to challenge the best on clay in a bid to become one of the clay-court legends himself.